-Last week at Just Security, Adam Jacobson took issue with our analysis of Guantanamo's role in jihadist propaganda.
-Ironically, Jacobson's rejoinder only underscores our point: Indeed, in his piece, Jacobson spills more ink over Guantanamo than al Qaeda and its affiliates have in years.
+Last week at Just Security, Adam Jacobson took issue with our analysis of Guantanamo's role in jihadist propaganda—and challenged our claim, advanced in a prior piece on Lawfare, that Guantanamo actually does not figure prominently in mag

 Sebastian Brady was a National Security Intern at the Brookings Institution.
 He graduated from the University of California, San Diego with a major in political science and a minor in philosophy.
 He previously edited Prospect Journal of International Affairs.